Saugerties Joins New Community Energy Program

 Great News!
 A community energy program is coming to Saugerties.
-The program brings 100% renewable energy and community solar to participating town residents and small businesses with potential savings on 100% renewable energy, and guaranteed savings on your electric bill for Community Solar.
+The program brings 100% renewable energy to participating town residents and small businesses.

 The program is called Community Choice Aggregation (CCA).
 That's the formal name for a strategy that puts control of offering a new electricity supply option in local hands.
 Saugerties will join with other communities to pool electricity demand.
 That's why it's called aggregation.
 Town residents and small businesses can choose to participate or opt out of the program at any time.
 No contract.
 No penalty.